mohsenkamini/CKA_Anisa/README.md

 ~~~

 ### create a pod using yaml file
-how to get apiVersion(differs for each object/manifest (pod, etc)):
+how to get apiVersion, kind , etc(differs for each object/manifest (pod, etc)):

+core group is the default and does not need to be mentioned in yaml.

 https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.25/#pod-v1-core
 ![image](https://github.com/mohsenkamini/CKA_Anisa/assets/77579794/ce69cf14-3656-41aa-9509-f6fed9424b21)
 ~~~